rsbarsania/Universal-JailBreak-Bypass/README.md

 ## Usage:

 1. Unzip the Universal-JailBreak-Bypass.zip file.
-2. Launch the target application.
+2. Launch the target iOS application.
-3. Select Universal_JailBreak_Bypass.ps1 file and run with powershell.
+3. Right click on the Universal_JailBreak_Bypass.ps1 file and select "Run with Powershell".
-4. Enter Process Identifier Name which you want to bypass.
+4. Enter the Process Identifier of the application from the Frida output which you want to bypass.